natalyamn/CRM_Sales_Opportunities_project/2. Data Modelling/README.md

 In this project, I used a star schema structure to organize the data for efficient querying and analysis.

 #### Fact table

 * **sales_pipeline**

-  * opportunity_id: The primary key (PK) for the fact table, uniquely identifying each sales opportunity.
+  * *opportunity_id*: The primary key (PK) for the fact table, uniquely identifying each sales opportunity.
-  * account_id: A foreign key (FK) linking to the accounts dimension table, identifying the company involved in the sales opportunity.
+  * *account_id*: A foreign key (FK) linking to the accounts dimension table, identifying the company involved in the sales opportunity.
-  * agent_id: A foreign key (FK) linking to the sales_teams dimension table, identifying the sales agent responsible for the opportunity.
+  * *agent_id*: A foreign key (FK) linking to the sales_teams dimension table, identifying the sales agent responsible for the opportunity.
-  * product_id: A foreign key (FK) linking to the products dimension table, identifying the product involved in the sales opportunity.
+  * *product_id*: A foreign key (FK) linking to the products dimension table, identifying the product involved in the sales opportunity.

 #### Dimension tables